 Graduation is a time to celebrate achieving your academic accomplishment.
 Lassen College holds one graduation at the close of the spring term.
-Please submit your Petition to Graduate Form, found in your portal under forms, to the Counseling Office on or before the 10th week of the semester of graduation.
+Please submit your Petition to Graduate Form, found in your portal under forms, to the Counseling Office on or before October 15 for graduation in December and March 15 for graduation in May and August.
 This form must be submitted in order to participate in graduation and to receive your diploma.
 Nursing graduation is a separate, additional event for the nursing students.
 Please contact the nursing department for date and time.